Temperature as a Dynamically Maintained Steady State: Photonic Mechanisms, Maintenance Cost, and the Limits of the Infinite-Reservoir Idealization: Introduction: The fiction of thermal equilibrium

 \subsection{Scope}

 We focus on systems where electromagnetic coupling dominates energy exchange: atoms, molecules, condensed phases, and plasmas.
 This encompasses essentially all laboratory, terrestrial, and most astrophysical systems.
-Systems thermalized by other interactions (neutrinos in supernovae, gluons in quark-gluon plasma) require analogous treatment with appropriate force carriers; the underlying principle likely applies broadly.
+Systems thermalized by other interactions (neutrinos in supernovae, gluons in quark-gluon plasma) require analogous treatment with appropriate force carriers; the underlying principle---that temperature is a dynamically maintained steady state sustained by continuous exchange of the relevant bosonic field---applies broadly.
+We note that even in condensed-matter systems where energy is redistributed internally by phonons, electron-phonon coupling, or spin exchange, the macroscopic temperature of the system is ultimately set by energy exchange at its boundaries, with electromagnetic radiation providing a ubiquitous and often dominant channel for that boundary exchange (see Sec.~\ref{sec:maxwell}).